 Apply to the B.S. in Computational Biology Program

-Starting for students applying to Carnegie Mellon in fall 2016, all undergraduates admitted to the School of Computer Science have the option to major in computational biology.
+Starting for students admitted to Carnegie Mellon in fall 2017, all undergraduates in the School of Computer Science have the option to major in computational biology.

 Prospective students who are interested in obtaining the B.S. degree in Computational Biology should apply to Carnegie Mellon’s School of Computer Science via the Carnegie Mellon application page.
 The application website does not yet have a checkbox for the “Computational Biology” major, mention the reasons for your interest in computational biology in your essay.